KhanJuned/vim/README.md

-# vim color schemes
+# Vim color schemes
-# Assuming you're windows user I don't know about linux or Mac
+# Assuming you're windows user I don't know about Linux or Mac

 This is just some colors and vimrc's file for vim